CumulusNetworks/docs/content/cumulus-netq-415/Whats-New/_index.md

 - Cumulus Linux 5.13.1, 5.12.1 <!--update to 5.14.0, 5.13.1 when 5.14 is released-->
 - Ubuntu 24.04, 22.04

 NVIDIA recommends upgrading to the latest agent version.
+The NetQ agent is not compatible with Broadcom switches.
+Reach out to your NVIDIA support representative if your networking environment requires Broadcom support.